RifianFernando/tamagosui-day2/README.md

 # Tamagosui Sui Contract

-A simple Tamagotchi-like game built on the Sui blockchain.
+A simple Tamagotchi-like game built on the Sui blockchain, created during the Sui Community Bootcamp Workshop Batch 2.
 Adopt your own digital pet, care for it, and watch it evolve!

 ## Features